papicella/snyk-open-source-workshop/README.md

 The Reports area offers data and analytics across all of your projects, displaying historical and aggregated data about projects, issues, dependencies, and licenses.
 Data in each of the four tabs (seen below) is displayed based on the organization in which you are working, and you can filter this data with different parameters depending on the tab you're viewing

-* Click on the "Reports" link at the top of the Snyk App UI page's toolbar.
+* Click on the "**Reports**" link at the top of the Snyk App UI page's toolbar.
 You may need to wait briefly while the report page displays

 ![alt tag](https://i.ibb.co/wNs3JC1/snyk-starter-open-source-11.png)